HACKhalo2/Speedruns/Games/Chrono_Cross/Guides/Any%_Good_Ending.md

     * Serge - 2/2/3
   * Go to dining room and talk to Glenn.
   * Get Dragoon's Honor in corner.
-  * Let Glenn walk through door before going in.
+  * Hug the walls of the hallway, and let Glenn walk through door of the bedroom before going in.
-  * Walk into bedroom, and grab revive on left hand side, then get code from the wall next to Glenn.
+  * Grab the revive on left hand side, then get code from the north wall next after Glenn walks away.
   * Go to treasure room, and don't say anything when prompted.
   * Pick up Bronze Sword and Bronze Mail from treasure room.
   * Menu